aiplanethub/agent-framework-docs/docs/api.md

 # API Reference

 Complete API documentation for the Agent Workflow Framework.
-This reference covers all core classes, decorators, and methods verified from Microsoft's official documentation.
+This reference covers all core classes, decorators, and methods.

 ## Core Classes